wolfzhaoshuai/carbon-go-relay/README.md

 ## Features
 - receive metrics from brubeck then transfer them to carbon-c-relay
-- receive metrics from your own customized data source then transfered them to carbon-c-relay, with graphite metric foramt: `metric value timestamp`
+- receive metrics from your own customized data source then transfered them to carbon-c-relay, use tcp with graphite metric foramt: `metric value timestamp`
 - config statsGroup, then give some statistic

 ## Tutorial